 This is hardly an exhaustive list, but it is nevertheless interesting:

-- Prince William: President or Royal Patron of more than 30 organisations including BTO, Fauna and Fauna International, Tusk Trust, United for Wildlife
+- Prince William: President or Royal Patron of more than 30 organisations including BTO, Fauna and Flora International, Tusk Trust, United for Wildlife

 - Prince Charles: Patron of at least 500 charities worldwide including The Wildlife Trusts, Plantlife, Wildfowl and Wetlands Trust, Australian Wildlife Conservancy, and Elephant Family (and Vice Patron of Zoological Society of London and President of WWF-UK and the National Trust).